 Paul placed his faith in the Son of God, that is, His divine Sonship.
 Paul’s new life is faith-based, not flesh-based.
 Faith is the link that binds Paul to Christ.
 Instead of attempting to measure up to the law, Paul lives his new life in Christ by faith.

 Our depraved nature cannot measure up to a holy God.
-We have the indwelling Holy Spirit to help us live the Christian life.
-The faith life is an entirely different life than a life that seeks to please God by works.
+We now have the indwelling Holy Spirit to help us live the Christian life.
+The faith life is entirely different from a life that seeks to please God through works.
 The soundness of our faith lies in the solidity of the content of what we believe.
-Our faith comes from trust in the second person of the Trinity.
+Our faith comes from trust in the second person of the Trinity,

 Salvation and sanctification rest on the same principle – faith.

 The Christian life always rests on faith in God’s facts.
 The death of Christ included me.
 He represented me on the cross.
 In His death, I died to the requirements of the law and the penalty of the law.
 These are the facts; I believe them.